3 Quick Tips to Take Your Landing Pages Out of the Digital Marketing Dark Ages

 Landing Pages 2.0: Kinder, Gentler and More Generous

-Now, I’m not suggesting an alternative to landing pages, simply a more highly evolved version that is more subtle and effective.
-What I’m proposing is a new kind of landing page that won’t put off those savvy prospects who got wise to the fact that we weren’t always offering up the tastiest treat worthy of their REAL email address.
-The new landing page is a kinder, gentler and much more generous version, asking for only the bare minimum of information, using marketing intelligence tools to help fill in the blanks, while rewarding the prospect handsomely for clicking the ‘submit’ button.
+While landing pages are still valuable, B2B businesses need a highly-evolved version that is more subtle and effective; a kinder, more generous version that asks for only the bare minimum of information, using marketing intelligence tools to help fill in the blanks.
 Here are three things you can do to bring your landing pages kicking and screaming out of digital marketing’s dark ages:

 1. Be Clear about Your Goals

-It’s Landing pages 101 to make sure that your ad and landing page content are aligned.
+Landing Pages 101 tells us to ensure your ad and landing page content are aligned.
 However, take it a step further and consider the goal of that landing page and use the composition of the content offered to achieve it.
 Want to generate more leads to nurture?
 Use a combination of very top-of-funnel material aimed at different segments.
 Visitors will self-select and you can use that intelligence to drop them into the right nurture path.
 Need highly qualified leads right now?
 Use your content to tell a story that guides your visitor through the journey quickly.

 2. Sweeten the Pot